Oduig/how-to-choose-a-web-framework/README.md

 While the web was an application platform at that point, there were some things left to be desired.
 The three languages of the web: HTML, CSS and JavaScript, were clumsy to work with and standards were lacking.
 It was very hard to do large-scale, professional applications well.
 In the early 2010s, that changed with the release of Node.JS and AngularJS.
 Finally, JavaScript had an ecosystem and applications could be developed in a structured way.
 This made the web a contender to replace desktop and mobile applications entirely.

 Today, browsers are updated regularly, differences between vendors are disappearing and our tools are getting more numerous and powerful.
-Scarcity has turned into abundance: create a new web application in 2016, and you are faced with an uncomfortable number of technological choices.
+Scarcity has turned into abundance: create a new web application in 2017, and you are faced with an uncomfortable number of technological choices.
+Best practices are nowhere to be found.
+This guide attempts to fill that gap, telling you how to narrow down your options and how to make choices that will last... as long as possible.

+## Scope

+The scope of this guide is limited to custom-built web applications.
+If you just want a page for your local book club, you are probably better off using a website builder or blogging platform like Wordpress.
+The assumption is that your website is special and needs to be built by software engineers.
+You are one of those software engineers.
+You already know the basic building blocks of the web, and seek help with the alarming number of choices you face.
+You want technologies that get out of your way and let you focus on delivering business value to yourself or your customers.

+This is an opinionated guide.
+It tells you what options there are, which options are good defaults, and how you can make an informed choice for your particular case.
+Most existing comparisons between web technologies are narrowly focused on one or two web technologies.
+In order to make an informed decision, you need to look at many different comparisons and combine their results.
+In a way, this guide does exactly that.
+It is a systematic review of other people's work.

+The truth is, the web is a moving platform.
+You can be almost guaranteed that some of your choices will be obsolete in 5 years.
+The upside is that if you read all of this, you'll know why you made your decision and you'll have already thought about your other options.

 ## Table of contents